‘Blood minerals’: What are the hidden costs of the EU-Rwanda supply deal?

 But in April 2022, British NGO Global Witness accused ITSCI of contributing to the laundering of conflict minerals, child labour, trafficking and smuggling in the DRC.

-“In most of the bigger mines … there are hardly any checks of where these minerals are coming from,” said Alex Kopp, a senior campaigner with Global Witness, who conducted the investigation into the two Kivus.
+“In most of the bigger mines … there are hardly any checks of where these minerals are coming from,” said Alex Kopp, a senior campaigner with Global Witness, who conducted the investigation in the two Kivus.

 Kopp told Al Jazeera he had found evidence that minerals from mines where armed groups were present were entering the system.
 In certain areas, in up to 90 percent of cases, minerals did not originate from the mines indicated on tags.